 Who/what is the biggest inspiration on your yoga journey at the moment?

-There are so many extraordinary and insightful teachers which I have had the privilege to study with, this year I’m looking forward to continuing my studies with Judith Lasater, Sally Kempton and Rod Stryker.
+There are so many extraordinary and insightful teachers which I have had the privilege to study with, including Judith Lasater, Sally Kempton and Rod Stryker.
 However I also often find myself inspired by situations that arise, conversations had, things I read — for me the most inspirational is life itself and how we grow and evolve on this journey.